Asabeneh/git-practice/readme.md

-git commit -m "some message" - allow us to make the change backed up. git remote add origin url - to connect to the remote repository git push -u origin master - uploading the changes to remote repository
+git commit -m "some message" - allow us to make the change backed up. git remote add origin url - to connect to the remote repository git push -u origin master - uploading the changes to remote repository git pull - allow us to download codes from remote repository to local